I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-seprivilegecheck.md

 <p>For more information about security and access control, see the documentation on these topics in the Microsoft Windows SDK.</p>

-<p>An access token contains a list of the privileges held by the account associated with the token.
-These privileges can be enabled or disabled; most are disabled by default. <b>SePrivilegeCheck</b> checks only for enabled privileges.
-To get a list of all the enabled and disabled privileges held by an access token, call <b>SeQueryInformationToken</b>. </p>

-<p>For more information about security and access control, see the documentation on these topics in the Microsoft Windows SDK.</p>

 ## -requirements
 <table>
 <tr>